openframeworks/ofSite/documentation/types/ofBaseRenderer.markdown

 _inlined_description: _

-Draws a rectangular box with the specified dimensions, starting from the specified coordinates.
+Draws a rectangular box using x, y, z, width, height, and depth.

 A box is a rectangular solid: an extruded rectangle.
 It is drawn starting from a 3D reference coordinate.